The Eternal Road (film): Reception

+The film was nominated in 13 categories at the 2018 Jussi Awards, winning in the categories of Best Picture, Best Director (for Annila), Best Supporting Actress (for Sidse Babett Knudsen), and Best Supporting Actor (for Hannu-Pekka Björkman).
+Other nominations included Best Screenplay (for Annila, Louhimies and Tuuri) and Best Actor (for Tommi Korpela).

-Jessica Kiang from Variety gave the film a bad review and writing: "It's hard to warm to Ketola as the kind of hero who could warrant such epic storytelling.
+Jessica Kiang from Variety gave the film a negative review, voicing criticism on the writing: "It's hard to warm to Ketola as the kind of hero who could warrant such epic storytelling.
 Much is made, at the outset, of his overweening desire to get back to his Finnish family.
 But then he has his candles lit by Sara, and suddenly they're in church baptizing their newborn (the religiosity of the inhabitants, in vehemently secular communist Russia, is another tantalizing avenue barely explored).
 And a title tells us this is only 1932, and so Ketola appears to have pined for his Finnish wife and kids for mere months, before establishing a new family on the farm."

-The film was nominated in 13 categories at the 2018 Jussi Awards, including Best Picture, Best Director (for Annila), Best Supporting Actress (for Sidse Babett Knudsen), Best Screenplay (for Annila, Louhimies and Tuuri), Best Actor (for Tommi Korpela) and Best Supporting Actor (for Hannu-Pekka Björkman).